Overview of Position

 - Experience with dogs preferred, but not required.

 The schedule and length of time the dog is in your care depends on the dog, our needs, and your situation.
-Currently we are looking for Fosters to raise a dog for approximately 4 months.
+Currently we are looking for people to foster a dog for 1-3 months.
 Depending on the needs of our program, the length of time may be extended or shortened.
 The ages of dogs range from 8 weeks old to 1.5 years old.
 Fosters are required to come to training classes 2x a month to help maintain the basic obedience and house manners of the dogs.
 Field trips to public places will be a part of those classes occasionally.